xBLACKICEx/rustowl/README.md

 We tested this guide on macOS Sequoia 15.2 on arm64 architecture with VSCode 1.96.4 and `rustup` 1.27.1.

+We also tested this guide on Ubuntu 25.04 on arm64 architecture with VSCode 1.96.4 and `rustup` 1.27.1.
+On Ubuntu, you need to run `apt install build-essential` before installing.

 After installation, the extension will automatically run RustOwl when you save any Rust program in cargo workspace.
 The initial analysis may take some time, but from the second run onward, compile caching is used to reduce the analysis time.

+We tested on Windows 11 Education 23H2 on amd64 architecture.
+For Windows, please build RustOwl manually by downloading `rustowl.zip` from [releases page](https://github.com/cordx56/rustowl/releases).

 ### Install RustOwl